Actindo-AG/Documentation/Webhooks/UserInterface/03_Queue.md

 ![Workers](../../Assets/Screenshots/Webhooks/Queue/Queue.png "[workers]")

-The list displays all webhooks waiting for execution/sending in the queue.
+The list shows all webhooks in the queue that are waiting to be executed/sent, as well as all those that have been sent successfully and those that have failed.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.

 The following functions are available for the row above the list header: